 What makes news?
 What does a reporter look for in a story?
-What gets us interested in news? human interest context - something to which we can relate or visualise immediacy drama What to include in a PR? - whiteboard/discussion Handout short distraction scenario as basis for discussion .
-The idea is to look at the scenario and think about the information you would - or would not release either in a written press release of during a media interview.
+What gets us interested in news? human interest context - something to which we can relate or visualise immediacy ('breaking news') drama (Activities police officers, may also be of great interest to the media.)
+What to include in a PR? - whiteboard/discussion \\ Handout short distraction scenario as basis for discussion \\.
+The idea is to look at the scenario, which you may well find yourself dealing with or be asked to talk to media about.
+Think about the information you would - or would not - release either in a written press release of during a media interview.
 Don't write the press release, or script what you'd say during an interview - just sift the information.
 Think about the following three questions: what the media might ask you, and how you'd answer why you'd include some details, and not other what you want to achieve from the press release or subsequent interview Filter process...
 Who, what, where, how, when, why What's the real story here?
 What's the news angle?
+Media follow-ups? (will the victims or their families speak to media?)